divyanshugit/spam-analyzer/README.md

 ## Model Building:

-- I preprocessed the dataset which has 5572 rows.
+- I preprocessed the dataset which has only 5572 rows.
 - After that I performed data visualization to get a better understanding of the dataset.
 -  I've labeled(`del.Ham` and `spam`) all the rows to make a prediction.
 -  I used `nltk.corpus` stopwords and Multimodal Naive Bayes Classifier to build the model.